EvansWinner/evanswinner.github.io/index.md

 **Blog**

-Here follows, in something like chronological order, some of the miscelaneous wreckage
+Here follows, in something like chronological order, some of the miscellaneous wreckage
 I have strewn across the Internet over the years.
 I link to the content instead of include it here inline except where it is only a few lines long